capullo-tech/RadioCapullo/README.md

 | via Snapclient)  |    | via Snapclient)  |    | via Snapclient)  |
 +------------------+    +------------------+    +-------------------+
 ```

-1. **Server as a Broadcast and Playback Unit**:
-   - The Android device operates as a server using the `Server Control UI` to manage audio capture and processing through a `FIFO Queue`.
-   - It employs `librespot-java` for Spotify integration, appearing on the network via Zeroconf.
-   - As a Snapserver, it broadcasts the audio across the network.
-   - Simultaneously, it acts as its own Snapclient, playing the broadcasted audio locally for immediate feedback and ensuring the audio is in sync.

-2. **Clients Receiving Broadcast**:
-   - Multiple client devices connect to the server.
-   - Each client uses its `Client Control UI` to tune into the server's broadcast.
-   - Audio is output through each client's speakers, synchronized across all devices via Snapclient, ensuring uniform multiroom audio playback.

-These scenarios illustrate how RadioCapullo facilitates a comprehensive audio streaming experience, allowing devices to serve as both sources and receivers in a synchronized audio environment.
-This setup enhances the flexibility and usability of home audio systems.

 ## Contributing
 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.